 INTRODUCTION TO THE TRACK:

-Natural, Technological, and Human instigated disasters are prevalent and the impact is ever increasing world over.
+Globally, the impact of natural, technological and human-instigated disasters is steadily increasing.
 The Sendai Framework of Action calls for reducing the mortality, number of affected people, economic loss, and damage to infrastructure from disasters.
-In support of these actions, there is a need to detect and signal alarming events to take appropriate and effective action.
-For such monitoring and alerting are a necessity and are key functions for saving lives and livelihoods.
+Monitoring and alerting are a necessity and are key functions for saving lives and livelihoods.

-Present day challenges in monitoring and alerting are around gender and cultural dimensions, transborder warnings, opendata, developing operating procedures,evidence-based policy, low-cost innovations, improving situational-awareness, digital broadcast technology, drone (UAV) applications, big data, social media, so on and so forth.
-We encourage you to submit relevant scientific papers that of value to researchers and practitioners worldover.
+We encourage you to submit scientific papers that address monitoring and alerting issues related to decision theory, gender and cultural dimensions, transborder warnings, opendata, operating procedures,evidence-based policy, low-cost innovations, improving situational-awareness, digital broadcast technology, drone (UAV) applications, big data, social media, so on and so forth.

 The session intends to foster opportunities for paper presenters and participants to share knowledge and gain insights on the:

-- Complex arrangement of interconnected and interoperable socio-technical elements
+- Complex arrangement of interconnected and interoperable organization, application, and network elements

 - Multidisciplinary, policy, strategy, procedure, and sustainability factors